The Night the Diablo Winds Set the Valleys Ablaze

 Stories of the fires that transformed our lives and lands.

-SPECIAL THANKS to DOUG BROZELL (Team Tier One)
+SPECIAL THANKS to DOUG BROZELL, M.D.
+(Team Tier One)

 Doug Brozell, a native of Pittsburgh, practiced family medicine in California for 31 years before retirement.
 Highlights included: Serving as Director of a Behavioral Medicine clinic dealing with functional illnesses.
 Dr. Brozell also conceived/organized “All One People Day,” an annual event at a Sacramento middle school with 950 students presenting a variety of multi-ethnic and multi-cultural speakers on topics related to non-violence.